skip to content

 Changes to Regulations

 Due Notice must be given to all parties about any proposed changes to course delivery or assessment so that no candidate is disadvantaged.
-The Education and Student Policy Section have provided guidance on changes to Regulations.
+The Education and Student Policy Section have provided guidance on changes to Courses.